Best Patagonia Luxury Lodges: A Comprehensive Review of Patagonia + Torres del Paine’s Best Hotels

 Top Patagonia Properties

-Take a journey through Patagonia’s top properties with Knowmad Co-Founder, Jordan, to learn about their subtle differences in location, excursions, spa amenities, dining, and more to discover which lodge is best for you.
+Take a journey through some Patagonia luxury lodges with Knowmad Co-Founder, Jordan, to learn about their subtle differences in location, excursions, spa amenities, dining, and more, to discover which lodge is best for you.

 We’re all different and what’s a perfect Patagonia trip for you may be very different from someone else’s.
 This Patagonia lodge and hotel review will keep that in mind, and focuses exclusively on the lodges that serve Torres del Paine National Park in Chile’s southern Patagonia.

-Adventure lodges offer guests a flexible ‘choose your own adventure’ approach with a wide range of excursions, from wildlife and photography focused days only requiring light walking all the way to summiting the famed Base of the Towers, a demanding 8-hour roundtrip with over 2,000 ft. of elevation gain.
+Adventure lodges offer guests a flexible ‘choose your own adventure’ approach with a wide range of excursions, from wildlife and photography focused days only requiring light walking, all the way to summiting the famed Base of the Towers, a demanding 8-hour round trip with over 3,000 ft. of elevation gain.
 In addition to having far reaching explorations throughout and beyond Torres del Paine National Park, arguably the crown jewel of Southern Patagonia wilderness, they offer lodging featuring the country’s top chefs, wine lists, and some of the most sweeping hotel views on the planet.
-This flexibility of adventures with seasoned wilderness guides in one of the world’s most stunning landscapes coupled with a world-class lodging experience is a unique combination that provides the foundation for an unimaginable travel experience.
+This flexibility of adventures with seasoned wilderness guides in one of the world’s most stunning landscapes, coupled with a world-class lodging experience, is a unique combination that provides the foundation for an unimaginable travel experience.

-My favorite of the luxury lodges in the Torres del Paine, Patagonia area are Explora Torres del Paine, Patagonia Camp, Tierra Patagonia and Awasi Patagonia, as well as the newly transformed Cerro Guido.
-Long the standard bearer of hotels in Torres del Paine, Explora Torres del Paine was the pioneer and in the last fifteen years it has been joined by Tierra, Awasi, Patagonia Camp, with Cerro Guido proving itself in 2022/23.
+My favorite of the Patagonia luxury lodges in the Torres del Paine, Patagonia area are Tierra Patagonia, Awasi Patagonia, Cerro Guido, Patagonia Camp, and Explora Torres del Paine.
+Long the standard bearer of hotels in Torres del Paine, Explora Torres del Paine was the pioneer and in the last fifteen years it has been joined by Tierra, Awasi, Patagonia Camp, and most recently, Cerro Guido.
 These lodges consistently rank in the top 10 lodges in South America and top 50 lodges in the world, and the question of ‘which is the best lodge in Patagonia’ has become hotly debated.
-Having experienced all of these lodges multiple times, including post-pandemic, I will draw distinctions between them in the quest to help you answer how to choose the best Patagonia lodge for you.
+Having experienced all of these lodges multiple times, including post-pandemic, I will draw distinctions between them in the quest to help you answer how to choose the best Patagonia luxury lodge for you.
+Patagonia is also home to a handful of other amazing luxury lodges, however, this article focuses only on comparing the best lodges in Torres del Paine National Park.

 The Best Patagonia Luxury Lodge For You